beccaob/html-css-portfolio-project-1/README.md

 [Wave Accessibility Tool](https://wave.webaim.org/) was used throughout development and for the final testing of the website.

-Testing was targerted towards ensuring the following criteria was met:
+Testing was targeted towards ensuring the following criteria was met:
 * All forms have associated labels so it's read out on a screen reader to users who tab to form inputs.
 * Color contrasts meet the minimum requirements specified in WCAG Contrast Guidelines.
 * All content is contained within landmarks to allow the user to navigate by page region.
 * Heading levels are not skipped or missed.
-This will ensure the importance of content is convayed to the user.
+This will ensure the importance of content is conveyed to the user.
 * All images have alt attributes or titles so screen readers can read the description to the user.
-* HTML page langugae has been set.
+* HTML page language has been set.

 A manual test was conducted 23/03/22 using NVDA and no accessibility issues were uncovered.